lablup/rraft-py/README.md

 Apart from this, there is a type named `Config_Ref`, which is modeled as a reference "Container Object" that only holds a reference to the `Config` type.

-The most of APIs of `rraft-py` are modeled internally to handle both types with ownership and container object types.
+The most of APIs of `rraft-py` are modeled internally to handle both "General type" and "Container Object types".

 However, a few APIs may require only types with ownership.
 This kind of type information is specified in the [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).

-Passing a reference to an instance without ownership in Python to an API cause segmentation fault (named `destored_error`) which is hard to debugging.
+Note that passing a reference pointing an invalid instance in Python to an API causes a segmentation fault (named `destored_error`) which is hard to debugging.
 Understanding Rust's ownership concept can help you resolve these kinds of problems.

 ## Getting started